 "Come on, let's go home!"
 Jing Shu wrapped herself tighter in her thick cotton coat, exhaling white mist as she called out to Xiao Dou, then jogged down the slope.

 The hen trudged after her, head drooping in dismay.
-It'd been days since her owner started running up and down the mountain every day, and Xiao Dou still had no idea why.
+It had been days since her owner started running up and down the mountain every day, and Xiao Dou still had no idea why.
 Worse, she couldn't find anything to eat anymore.
 The delicious bugs, even those disgusting carrion scavengers her owner had once fed her, were all gone.

 Gone without a trace.